God Worshipping Society: Growth

-With Hong's return, the Emperor Worshipping Society took on a more rebellious character.
+With Hong's return, the God Worshipping Society took on a more rebellious character.
 Hong began to describe himself as a king and explicitly identified the ruling Manchus and their supporters as demons which must be destroyed.
-The Emperor Worshippers treated their entire community as a family, leading to establishment of a common treasury and a requirement of chastity.
+The God Worshippers treated their entire community as a family, leading to establishment of a common treasury and a requirement of chastity.

 In January 1848, Feng Yunshan was arrested and banished to Guangdong.
 Hong Xiuquan left for Guangdong shortly thereafter to reunite with Feng.
 In the absence of both Feng and Hong, two new leaders emerged to fill the void: Yang Xiuqing and Xiao Chaogui.
 Both claimed to enter trances which allowed them to speak as a member of the Trinity: God the Father (Shangdi) in the case of Yang and Jesus Christ in the case of Xiao.
 While speaking as Jesus or Shangdi, Xiao and Yang would necessarily have more authority than even Hong Xiuquan.
 Upon their return in the summer of 1849, Hong and Feng investigated Yang and Xiao's claims and declared them to be genuine.

 Jintian Uprising

-In February 1850, local corps passed through a number of Emperor Worshipping villages and threatened to kill the converts.
-In response, Feng Yunshan began to call for open revolt by the Emperor Worshippers.
-In July 1850, the Emperor Worshipper's leaders directed their followers to converge in Jintian and quickly amassed a force of 10,000–30,000 people.
+In February 1850, local corps passed through a number of God Worshipping villages and threatened to kill the converts.
+In response, Feng Yunshan began to call for open revolt by the God Worshippers.
+In July 1850, the God Worshipper's leaders directed their followers to converge in Jintian and quickly amassed a force of 10,000–30,000 people.
 While the majority of the group were Hakka, some followers were Punti, Miao, or members of other local tribal groups.
-Membership in the Emperor Worshippers was eclectic; they counted businessmen, refugees, farmers, mercenaries, and members of secret societies and mutual-protection alliances among their ranks.
-The Emperor Worshippers were also joined by a number of bandit groups, including several thousand pirates led by Luo Dagang.
+Membership in the God Worshippers was eclectic; they counted businessmen, refugees, farmers, mercenaries, and members of secret societies and mutual-protection alliances among their ranks.
+The God Worshippers were also joined by a number of bandit groups, including several thousand pirates led by Luo Dagang.

 The Taiping Heavenly Kingdom

-On the 11th day of the first lunar month of 1851, which was also Hong Xiuquan's birthday, the Emperor Worshipping Society proclaimed the Jintian Uprising against the ruling Qing dynasty, and declared the formation of the Taiping Heavenly Kingdom, thus beginning the Taiping Rebellion, which has been described as the "most gigantic man-made disaster" of the nineteenth century.
-The God worshippers trained to fight were considered Protestant revolutionaries.
+On the 11th day of the first lunar month of 1851, which was also Hong Xiuquan's birthday, the God Worshipping Society proclaimed the Jintian Uprising against the ruling Qing dynasty, and declared the formation of the Taiping Heavenly Kingdom, thus beginning the Taiping Rebellion, which has been described as the "most gigantic man-made disaster" of the nineteenth century.
+The God Worshippers trained to fight were considered Protestant revolutionaries.